 Base salaries are set once per year as part of the compensation review process.
-In May 2015, the Compensation Committee reviewed the base salary levels for Messrs.
-McGahn, Henry and Maguire.
-Management recommended, and the Compensation Committee agreed, that no changes would be made to these levels for fiscal 2015.
+In May 2018, the Compensation Committee reviewed the base salary levels for Messrs.
+McGahn and Kosiba.
+Management recommended, and the Compensation Committee and the Board (in the case of our chief executive officer) agreed, that no changes would be made to these levels for fiscal 2018.
 Accordingly, the base salaries established for Messrs.
-McGahn, Henry and Maguire for fiscal 2015 remained at \$500,000, \$312,000 and \$295,000, respectively.
+McGahn and Kosiba for fiscal 2018 remained at \$500,000 and \$250,000, respectively.
 The Compensation Committee considered the base salary levels for these executives to be appropriate in light of each executive's level of job responsibility and individual performance, overall company performance and the competitiveness of these executives' salaries with salaries paid to executive officers in similar positions, industries and geographic locations.
-Base salaries for executive officers have not increased in the past 3 years, including fiscal 2015.
+Base salaries for executive officers have not increased in the past six years, including fiscal 2018.